llm-bible/llm-bible.github.io/_publications/song2023reward.markdown

 bibkey: song2023reward
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2305.17608"}
-tags: ['Efficiency and Optimization', 'Training Techniques', 'Model Architecture', 'Tools', 'Reinforcement Learning', 'GPT', 'Prompting']
+tags: ['Tools', 'GPT', 'Efficiency and Optimization', 'Model Architecture', 'Reinforcement Learning', 'Training Techniques', 'Prompting']
 ---
 The extraordinary capabilities of large language models (LLMs) such as ChatGPT and GPT-4 are in part unleashed by aligning them with reward models